 - AM2/Gold Card: 3 days

 **Step two varies in duration simply because it is down to the student how long it takes.
-When undertaking your on-site work experience during step two, the duration depends on how hard you work and how soon you can complete your portfolio.
+When undertaking your on-site work experience during step two, the time depends on how hard you work and how soon you can complete your portfolio.

 How Long Does It Take To Become A Qualified Electrician?